All Episodes

 And now the Obama campaign is sending out emails quoting the Washington Post charge that McCain's exaggerating wildly.

-So here we have again an example of naked hysterical liberal bias with the Washington Post essentially saying to McCain, your first mistake was trusting us.
+So here we have again an example of naked, hysterical liberal bias with the Washington Post essentially saying to McCain, your first mistake was trusting us.

-You should never have trusted us, and now they are circling the wagons to do whatever they can to limit the damage because the Washington Post is part of the Washington governing class.
+And now they are circling the wagons to do whatever they can to limit the damage because the Washington Post is part of the Washington governing class.

 Who's next?